thibault-faure/Fil.tr/README.md

 Define intervals with "-".You can define intervals between Date, hours, seconds …

-To define a start-date, use "YYY:MM:DD hh:mm:ss-".
+To define a start-date, use "YYYY-MM-DDTHH:mm:ss-".

-To define an end-date, use "-YYY:MM:DD hh:mm:ss".
+To define an end-date, use "-YYYY-MM-DDTHH:mm:ss".

 Time option is available with these values: